Family Addiction Support Services

 Jan has spent the last 10 years as a PCW (Personal Care Worker) for the State of Illinois dedicating herself to provide support to mentally challenged adults.
 Jan currently resides in Plainfield and has 3 children, one who struggles with substance use and mental health disorder (dual diagnosis) and is now in the recovery stage after a 15 year journey.
 Jan joined the PATH team in 2016 and is a Certified Recovery Coach/CCAR.
 Her goal is to offer family support, educate and inspire others that recovery is possible and aftercare is crucial.

-Roberta resides in Naperville, IL and is married to her husband, Don.
-Together they raised four sons.
-Their youngest son died at the age of 29 from an accidental fentanyl overdose.
-PATH has turned out to be a place for her to find some peace and also an opportunity for her to reach out and help others facing this national epidemic.
+Roberta resides in Naperville, Il and is married to her husband, Don.
+Roberta has been a trained Stephen Minister since 2014 and has worked as Health Services Coordinator at Little Friends, Inc., for over 14 years.
+She ensured that the adults there received all the medical and dental services they needed.
+Together, she and her husband raised 4 sons.
+Their youngest son died at the age of 29 from an accidental Fentanyl overdose.
+PATH has been a place for her to find some peace and an opportunity for her to reach out to help others facing this national epidemic.
+Through her dedication to our mission, Roberta has become an integral part of our operations team.